 Born and raised in Texas, Trudy Smith has since made her home in many different countries around the globe, living out various expressions of community in the U.S., Argentina, Thailand, China, India, and Canada.
 Previous to writing God in Disguise, Trudy and her husband, Andy, spent two and a half years in north Indian slums with Servants to Asia’s Urban Poor, an international network of Christian communities living and working in the slums of Asia and the West.
-They currently live in Vancouver, BC, where Trudy works with asylum seekers who are navigating the refugee claims process in Canada.
+They currently live in Vancouver, BC, where Trudy works as a legal assistant at Community Legal Assistance Society and the BC Human Rights Clinic.

 She writes about poverty, justice, development, refugees, faith, culture, and daily life in the tension of seeking the upside-down Kingdom which has already begun, while waiting and working toward the full realization of justice and love which is not yet here.
 Following Jesus has led to a lot of unlikely places.
 As she has crossed boundaries of culture, class, religion, and geography, new questions have deconstructed old paradigms and reshaped the way she sees things.